Proof-Of-Humanity/proof-of-humanity-web/README.md

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md).

-## Priority
+### Issue Prioritization

-You can see which issues are a priority and help prioritize those using [tokenlog](https://tokenlog.xyz/proof-of-humanity/proof-of-humanity-web).
+You can see a backlog of prioritized issues in our [Tokenlog](https://tokenlog.xyz/proof-of-humanity/proof-of-humanity-web).

+If you hold `$UBI` tokens, you can use your tokens for voting on which issues to implement next.